joeycastillo/oddlyspecific.org/_posts/2020-02-20-road-to-book-1-the-hiking-log.md

 The Hiking Log builds on the Adafruit Feather standard, which we’re going to be making extensive use of throughout these guides.
 If you’re at all familiar with the Arduino ecosystem, Feather is similar in that it’s a standard for microcontroller boards, that’s compatible with a wide variety of accessory boards (called “Feather Wings”).
 It’s become a de facto standard in the hobbyist community, owing, I sense, to a few features that make it super useful for modern designs:

 * 3.3V logic, which reduces the need for level shifting.
-* Lithium Polymer battery power, so you can take your project on the go.
+* LiPo battery power so you can take your project on the go.
 * Built-in battery charging as a core expectation, so you can plug any Feather into any USB port to recharge.

 It’s also super small, making it ideal for portable projects.